devopsdc/devopsdc/.github/ISSUE_TEMPLATE/speaker-proposal-.md

 ## Blurb

-What are you talking about, why is it compelling
+What are you talking about, why is it compelling?

 ## Other